-Tier I-III courses: ACC courses, Advanced, and Honors courses return to US Table of Contents In addition to college-preparatory courses in the humanities and sciences, Providence Academy offers many honors, advanced, and Advance College Credit "ACC" courses in English, Fine Art, History, Mathematics, Religion, Science, and World Language.
-These are identified as Tier I, II, and IV courses (All fine-arts honors courses are Tier IV.
+Tier I-III courses: ACC courses, Advanced, and Honors courses return to US Table of Contents offers many honors, advanced, and Advance College Credit "ACC" courses in English, Fine Art, History, Mathematics, Religion, Science, and World Language.
+These are identified as Tier I, II, III, and IV courses (All fine-arts honors courses are Tier IV.
 Basic reference to these "honors" courses refers to Tiers I-III).
 These identifications are not taken into consideration when calculating the Traditional GPA, but they are for Weighted GPA, as well as for calculations used to determine graduation with honors.